lirondos/pylazaro/docs/source/about.rst

 What is ``pylazaro``?
 ---------------------------
-``pylazaro`` is a Python library that automatically detects unassimilated lexical borrowings (or `loanwords <https://en.wikipedia.org/wiki/Loanword>`_) in Spanish text, i.e. words from other languages that are used in Spanish without orthographic adaptation, words such as `app`, `lawfare`, `fake news` or `machine learning`.
+``pylazaro`` is a Python library that automatically detects unassimilated lexical borrowings (or `loanwords <https://en.wikipedia.org/wiki/Loanword>`_) in Spanish text, i.e. words from other languages that are used in Spanish without orthographic adaptation, such as `app`, `lawfare`, `fake news` or `machine learning`.

 ``pylazaro`` focuses particularly on borrowings that come from English (a.k.a. `anglicisms <https://en.wikipedia.org/wiki/Anglicism>`_), although it can also detect some borrowings from other languages (such as Japanese, French or Basque).